> Emerging Areas in the Treatment of Metastatic Breast Cancer

 After talking with your health care provider, we strongly encourage you to consider joining a clinical trial of new treatments for metastatic breast cancer.
 If your medical center does not offer clinical trials, you may want to get a referral to a cancer center with access to emerging treatments.

-BreastCancerTrials.org in collaboration with Susan G. Komen for the Cure® offers a custom matching service that can help you find a clinical trial for people with metastatic breast cancer.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service that can help you find a clinical trial for people with metastatic breast cancer.
 Learn more about this program.

 Learn more about clinical trials and find a list of resources to help you find a clinical trial.